 If you’re playing with a wired connection, all you have to do is plug in the controller to your PC.
 No extra steps necessary.
 As for wireless play, things aren’t as straightforward.
 Sticking to Steam means the Pro Controller is recognized as an Xbox One controller.
 However, you’ll need the 8Bitdo Wireless USB Adapter if you intend to play games outside of Steam.

-Regardless of how you use the Pro Controller, Nintendo’s controller is a good one.
+Regardless of how you use the Pro Controller, Nintendo’s peripheral is a good one.
 The heft is reassuring, the offset analog sticks are fantastic, and the D-Pad is great for retro titles.
 We wish the triggers had a bit more actuation, and the D-Pad could have more click to it.
-Those are nitpicks for what is an excellent controller.
+But those are nitpicks for what is an excellent controller.